-2.12.6 Tourism Development (was 3.1.7)
+2.12.6 Tourism Development

-The M.D. and the City shall encourage and facilitate development of tourism attractions, services and infrastructure by private and nonprofit groups through opportunities provided by expanded uses allowed in their Land Use Bylaws.
+The M.D. and the City shall encourage and facilitate development of tourism attractions, services, and infrastructure by private and nonprofit groups through opportunities provided by expanded uses allowed in their Land Use Bylaws.

-2.13 Annexation (modified from 5.7)
+2.13 Annexation